Chinchillas come with some unique challenges.

 I’m not a big fan of this method mainly because I believe it somewhat breaks the trust.

-If your chinchilla went into the travel carrier on good terms and realizes it was simply to trap them and return them to their cage, it likely won’t work on many subsequent attempts.
+If your chinchilla goes into the travel carrier on good terms and realizes you were simply trying to trap it and return it to the cage, this little trick likely won’t work too many more times.

 Chinchillas are very smart rodents and don’t like to be fooled.

-Nonetheless, returning your chinchilla to their proper cage needs to get done one way or another, and if all else is failing during the initial week of having your chinchilla home, a travel case may be a viable path to take to get the job done safely.
+Nonetheless, returning your chinchilla to its cage needs to get done one way or another, and if all else is failing during the initial week of having your chinchilla home, a travel case may be a viable path to take to get the job done safely.

-Dust baths are another great way to get your chinchilla in and out of their cage with ease.
+Dust baths are another great way to get your chinchilla in and out of the cage with ease.

 Chinchillas absolutely love their dust baths, and they understand what that container full of dust represents for them.

-Use a dust bathhouse that has a full enclosure and lure your chinchilla inside and back into the cage using the dust bath to entice them.
+Use a dust bathhouse that has a full enclosure and lure your chinchilla inside and back into the cage using the dust bath to entice it.

-It’s not one of my favorite methods, but it’s a fantastic way to get the job done and can even help you find your chinchilla if they have decided to find a hiding spot from you during the first few weeks home.
+It’s not one of my favorite methods, but it’s a fantastic way to get the job done and can even help you find your chinchilla if it has decided to hide from you.

-At the end of the day, this post was designed to do nothing except help you use the best methods for getting your chinchilla out of the cage and back into the cage with ease and without having to restrain your chinchilla.
+This post is meant to teach you the best methods for getting your chinchilla out of the cage and back into the cage with ease and without having to restrain your chinchilla.

 The initial weeks may be a struggle while you are building this bond, and it’s likely going to be the hardest period you ever face when it comes to safely getting your chinchilla out of the cage and getting your chinchilla back into the cage.